Eigenvalues of Cayley graphs: Energies of Cayley graphs

 \end{thm}

 Let $R$ be a unique factorization domain (UFD).
 Let $c$ be a nonzero nonunit element of $R$.
 Then the quotient $R/(c) = \{x + (c): x \in R\}$ is a commutative ring.
 Assume that this ring is finite.
 Let $D$ be a set of proper divisors of $c$.
-In \cite{Kiani11}, the \emph{gcd graph} of $R$ with respect to $D$, denoted by $\ICG(R/(c), D)$ (note that another notation was used in \cite{Kiani11}), was defined as the graph with vertex set $R/(c)$ such that $x + (c)$ and $y + (c)$ are adjacent if and only if $\gcd(x-y, c) \in D$ (the gcd considered here is unique up to associate).
-This notion is a generalization of the gcd graphs in section \ref{CirUgcd}: If $R = \mathbb{Z}$, $n \ge 3$ is an integer and $D$ is a set of positive proper divisors of $n$, then $\ICG(R/(n), D)$ is exactly the gcd graph $\ICG(n, D)$ of the cyclic group $\ZZZ_n$.
+In \cite{Kiani11}, the \emph{gcd graph} of $R$ with respect to $D$ was defined as the graph with vertex set $R/(c)$ such that $x + (c)$ and $y + (c)$ are adjacent if and only if $\gcd(x-y, c) \in D$ (the gcd considered here is unique up to associate).
+We denote this graph by $\ICG(R/(c), D)$.
+(Note that another notation was used in \cite{Kiani11}.)
+This notion is a generalization of the gcd graphs in Section \ref{CirUgcd}: If $R = \mathbb{Z}$, $n \ge 3$ is an integer and $D$ is a set of positive proper divisors of $n$, then $\ICG(R/(n), D)$ is exactly the gcd graph $\ICG(n, D)$ of $\ZZZ_n$.
 Moreover, in the special case when $D = \{1\}$ (where $1$ is the multiplicative identity of $R$), $\ICG(R/(c), \{1\}) = G_{R/(c)}$ is the unitary Cayley graph of the finite commutative ring $R/(c)$.
-In \cite{Kiani11}, Kiani et al. obtained the following result.
+In \cite{Kiani11}, Kiani, Aghaei, Meemark and Suntornpoch obtained the following result.

 \begin{thm} \emph{(\cite[Theorems 3.1 and 3.4]{Kiani11})} Let $R$ be a unique factorization domain. \begin{itemize} \item[\rm (a)] Let $c = p_{1}^{a_1} \ldots p_{n}^{a_n} \in R$ be factorized into a product of irreducible elements.
 Assume that $R/(c)$ is finite.
 For $1 \le i \le n$, if $a_i = 1$, then